Sagiri721/JHentai/README.md

 All the pages of the book are saved in the List of strings images.
 The cover is saved seperately in the variable cover.

-What is saved is not a BufferedImage but an url.
+What is saved is not a BufferedImage but a url.

-To display the cover on a JFrame app you can do it for example with a JLabel, with  the following code:
+To display the cover on a Javax.Swing app you can do it, for example, with a JLabel, with  the following code:
 ```java
 URL url = new URL(doujin.cover);
 image = ImageIO.read(url);